matopop/wave-website/README.md

-# A little website coded with React, allowing anyone to wave at my rinkeby contract.
+# A little website coded with React, allowing anyone to send and show his preferred quote to my rinkeby contract and on the front-end

 To launch the website on local, write this on your terminal: